- Education and Science»

 - What I did to improve?

 I spent hours with dictionaries.
 Also tried to collect whatever study materials and from wherever available.
 Kept on reading more and more books.
-Focus was later fixed on reading English magazine.
+The focus was later fixed on reading English magazine.
 My fight was still continuing.
 I listened to English news of All India Radio and 'Doordarshan' (Official TV of Govt. of India).
 I sat before TV for hours if some English programs appear on it.
 Debates, talks, dialogs, interviews all devotionally followed.

 - Reading Improves Vocabulary